pingcap/docs/develop/dev-guide-sample-application-python-mysqlclient.md

 ---
 title: Connect to TiDB with mysqlclient
-summary: Learn how to connect TiDB using mysqlclient.
+summary: Learn how to connect to TiDB using mysqlclient.
 This tutorial gives Python sample code snippets that work with TiDB using mysqlclient.
 ---

 # Connect to TiDB with mysqlclient